Puadh: Culture and environment

 The region has its own culture, rituals, and language that differs it from other neighbouring regions.
 The Puadhi dialect is spoken.
 Organizations, such as the International Puadhi Manch, promotes the regional culture.
 The region has green-cover and there are mango-orchards.
 Farmers of the area grow wheat and sugarcane.
 Furthermore, there are many nullahs and seasonal rivers that contribute to the greenness of the area.
 A distinction between Puadhi and Malwai culture is the rural clothing, where in rural Malwa they wrap a chadara (sheet-type cloth) whilst in Puadh they wear kurta pyjama.
 Furthermore, the manner of tying the turla-style turban differs between the two regions.
 The region is religiously important for Sikhs, as both Anandpur Sahib and Chamkaur Sahib fall in it.
+Unlike most regions of Punjab, Puadh is less numerically dominated by the Jat caste.